MiSTer-devel/SD-Installer-Win64_MiSTer/README.md

 without re-formatting.
 Since new version doesn't use dedicated Linux partition, the space occupied by this partition will be eventually wasted.
 It's recommended to backup all your files from SD card and re-format it to new layout.

-Although new SD installation tool is tested, it's still need field testing and may have so bug.
+Although new SD installation tool is tested, it still needs field testing and may have bugs.
 So, make a backup of your files.